-trusted-keys and managed-keys are described in more detail later in this document.
+dnssec-keys is described in more detail later in this document.

 Unlike BIND 8, BIND 9 does not verify signatures on load, so zone keys for authoritative zones do not need to be specified in the configuration file.

 After DNSSEC gets established, a typical DNSSEC configuration will look something like the following.
 It has one or more public keys for the root.
 This allows answers from outside the organization to be validated.
 It will also have several keys for parts of the namespace the organization controls.
 These are here to ensure that named is immune to compromises in the DNSSEC components of the security of parent zones.